rob040/ESP_WiFiManagerLite2/README.md

 #if TO_LOAD_DEFAULT_CONFIG_DATA

 // This feature is primarily used in development to force a known set of values as Config Data
 // It will NOT force the Config Portal to activate.
-Use DRD or erase Config Data with ESP_WiFiManager.clearConfigData()
+Use MRD or erase Config Data with ESP_WiFiManager.clearConfigData()

 // Used mostly for development and debugging.
 FORCES default values to be loaded each run.
-// Config Portal data input will be ignored and overridden by DEFAULT_CONFIG_DATA
+// Config Portal saved data will be ignored and overridden by DEFAULT_CONFIG_DATA
-//bool LOAD_DEFAULT_CONFIG_DATA = true;
+//#define LOAD_DEFAULT_CONFIG_DATA      true

 // Used mostly once debugged.
 Assumes good data already saved in device.
-// Config Portal data input will be override DEFAULT_CONFIG_DATA bool LOAD_DEFAULT_CONFIG_DATA = false;
+// Config Portal saved data and data input will override DEFAULT_CONFIG_DATA
+#define LOAD_DEFAULT_CONFIG_DATA      false

 ESP_WM_LITE_Configuration defaultConfig =
 {
   //char header[16], dummy, not used
 #if ESP8266
   "ESP8266",
 #else
   "ESP32",